 The PRD is a living document to which everyone on your development team contributes and refers throughout the development process.

-But unless you’re in a sector where documentation formats are prescribed by government or industry standards, your organization will need to come up with its own PRD format or template.
+While a PRD can technically be maintained in any number of forms, like Word, spreadsheets, or a database, having a requirements management solution like Jama Connect offers many benefits and time saving features – we’ll get into that later!
+But unless you’re in a sector where documentation formats are prescribed by government or industry standards, your organization will need to come up with its own PRD format or template, unless assisted by a formal requirements management platform with pre-built templates.
 Having a standardized template ensures everyone involved in product development can easily navigate the PRD and “be on the same page” with the rest of the team.

 In this article, we’ll cover:

-Finally, we’ll offer you a downloadable PRD template you can customize for use in your organization.
-We’ll also tell you where you can learn more about maintaining a PRD on a requirements management platform.
+Finally, we’ll offer information on how to build a PRD template for your team, and where you can learn more about maintaining a PRD on a requirements management platform.

 The product requirements document defines: